breezy-weather/breezy-weather/INSTALL.md

 In the “Add App” screen:
 1. Add the following URL: https://github.com/breezy-weather/breezy-weather
 2. To receive updates for prereleases, enable “Include prereleases”
-3. In the “Filter APKs by Regular Expression”, input the following depending on the flavor you want:
+3. (Optional) If you want the flavor with only free network sources, add `freenet` in the “Filter APKs by Regular Expression”
-    - Standard: `standard`
-    - F-Droid: `fdroid`
-    - Google Play: `gplay`
 4. Tap the “Add” button at the very top, and you’re done!

 #### Getting updates from F-Droid flavor of the default F-Droid repo